AaronDemond/scripts/README.md

-# scripts - Mainly for development of the EasternWeb project
+Scripts used for development of the EasternWeb project.